+During this pandemic, we are all using virtual conferencing with video to try and stay connected.
 Not long ago, I was asked to review a video produced by the CEO of a large organization.
 Its purpose was to inform employees how the organization was performing and coping with the COVID-19 crisis.
-The crisis has put great financial strain on the organization, so the CEO was seeking to connect with employees who are understandably anxious about the current state of affairs.
+The crisis has put great financial strain on the organization.
+Therefore, the CEO was seeking to connect with employees who are understandably anxious about the current state of affairs.

 Charisma: a rare personal quality attributed to leaders who arouse fervent popular devotion and enthusiasm.
 Personal magnetism or charm.